sellenth/QuoridorOnline/README.md

 - `npm run db-reset` to reset db (Note: this causes problems with realtime container, command also restarts realtime)
 - the database will be seeded with supabase/seed.sql
 - local db studio available [here](http://localhost:54323/project/default)
-- create types based on local db `npx supabase gen types typescript --local > src/utils/db-types.ts`
+- create types based on local db `npm run generate-types`